 These extraordinary gifts demonstrate fine craftsmanship throughout China, oftentimes making use of materials that are unique and rarely seen outside of their regions of origin.

 Located next to the Macau Museum of Art, this makes an ideal add-on attraction for those who enjoy museums and artworks.
-Of course, being a World Heritage-listed city, Macau has plenty of excellent museums.
+Of course, being a World Heritage-listed city, there are some excellent museums in Macau.

-Tam Sin Sing is a historic temple in Coloane that is a great spot to visit during Chinese New Year.
+Tam Sin Sing is a historic temple in Coloane that is a great spot to visit during Chinese New Year in Macau.
 Here you can join locals ward off bad luck and evil spirits as they hoist up and set off lengthy rolls of massive firecrackers.
-Bring your earplugs!

 It is a loud and deafening experience but very interesting if you’ve never seen or heard continuous bursts of firecrackers numbering in the thousands.

 These are some of the great spots to visit in Macau that you probably haven’t heard of.